Aviation taxation and subsidies: Fuel taxes

 According to the Amsterdam-based international environmental organisation Friends of the Earth (2005), aviation does not pay tax on fuel and aviation's expansion is fuelled by its exemption from taxes.
 In the UK, aviation got £9 billion tax free benefits in 2003.
 Friends of the Earth argued that fuel tax would give incentive to improve the energy efficiency of operations, and would be a more effective response than emission trading.
+Chicago Convention prevents double taxation on aviation fuel on international flights, but does not prohibts it altogether.
+Almost always taxes are exempt because of bilateral air agreements between countries.

+This is not always the case for domestic flights.
+For example, in the United States, on domestic flights fuel is taxed 19.3 cents per gallon on piston aviation fuel, 21.8 cents per gallon on JetA, and 4.3 cents per gallon on commercial jet fuel.
+This has been a very effective funding source for air traffic control without the complications and expenses of collecting on a per-flight basis.

+VAT

+Airlines are typically exempt from VAT, especially on international flights.

 European Union

-Historically, EU aviation fuel was tax free and applied no VAT.
-Domestic fuel taxation in the EU was permitted from 2003 by the Energy Taxation Directive (2003/96/EC) and on intra-EU with bilateral agreements.
-In 2018 Germany applied 19% VAT on domestic airline tickets.
-Air fuel tax 33 cents/litre equal to road traffic would give €9.5 billion in the EU.
-Applying a 15% VAT in all air traffics within and from Europe would be equal to €15 billion.
+Historically, EU aviation fuel was tax free and attracted no VAT.
+Commercial aviation fuel taxation in the EU was banned in 2003 by the Energy Taxation Directive (2003/96/EC), except with bilateral agreements between member states.
+However, as of 2018, no such agreements exist.

 In November 2019, the Finance Ministers of Belgium, Bulgaria, Denmark, France, Germany, Italy, Luxembourg, the Netherlands and Sweden presented a joint statement calling on the European Commission, more specifically European Commissioner for Climate Action Frans Timmermans, to introduce EU-wide taxes on aviation so as to charge the entire aviation industry more for its emissions and pollution, and put all member states on level pegging.
 Citing the fact that aviation causes around 2.5% of global CO_{2} emissions, the Ministers proposed both uniform air passenger taxes as well as kerosene taxes (both excise duties and VAT).
 In a September–October 2019 poll conducted by the European Investment Bank (EIB) amongst 28,088 EU citizens from the then 28 member states, 72% said they would support a carbon tax on flights.

 As part of its Fit for 55 package proposed in July 2021 by the European Commission, the European Union is planning to gradually introduce a kerosene tax (for both private and commercial flights) between 2023 and 2033 at EUR 10.75 per gigajoule (GJ), while sustainable fuel such e-kerosene will benefit from a minimum rate of zero.